neighbor983/machine_learning_assignment_one/README.md

 | 5.5 | 12.0 |
 | 6.0 | 12.8 |

-a.
-Model Y as a linear function of X.
+1. Model Y as a linear function of X.
-b.
-Use gradient descent learning algorithm to learn model parameters.
-Use an appropriate
-    learning rate and convergence criterion.
+2. Use gradient descent learning algorithm to learn model parameters.
+Use an appropriate learning rate and convergence criterion.
 Plot J for the learning duration.

 Multiple Linear Regression